canonical/certification-docs/Self-Test_Guide.rst

    - Note that setting jumbo frames is not normally necessary on low-speed network interfaces, and in some cases jumbo frames can cause problems.
-     Specifically, some EFI-based computers can't PXE-boot from a MAAS server's interface that's configured to use jumbo frames.
-Thus, you should restrict this procedure to interfaces from which servers do *not* PXE-boot, if possible.
+     Specifically, some EFI-based computers can't PXE-boot from a MAAS server's interface that's configured to use jumbo frames, and switches that don't support jumbo frames can cause problems, too, as described shortly.
+Thus, you
+     should restrict this procedure to interfaces from which servers do *not* PXE-boot, if possible.
 If this is not possible and if you have problems PXE-booting computers, you may need to enable jumbo frames